michaelpatrickpurcell/prophecy/README.md

 Because it is a Primary Scene, its Difficulty Rating is _d = 3_.

 Lastly, the players Sketch a Precursor of `Primary Scene 3` called `Secondary Scene 3.1`.
-Because it is a Secondary Scene, its Difficulty Rating is _d = 2_.
+Because it is a Secondary Scene, its Difficulty Rating is _d = 2_. -->

-A tree view of the resulting Outline is:
+A tree view of one possible Outline is:
 ```
 Finale (4)
 |- Primary Scene 1 (3)